This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Use a Handheld Sewing Machine Effectively

-- Maintain control by holding the portable sewing machine steady with one hand while guiding your fabric with the other.
+- Maintain steady control by holding the machine firmly with your dominant hand while guiding fabric with the other

 Setting Up Your Handheld Sewing Machine